SpinalHDL/rvls/README.md

 You can find the Java JNI interface in the [bindings/jni/rvls/jni/Frontend.java](bindings/jni/rvls/jni/Frontend.java) folder.
 It works in a very similar to the ASCII frontend excepted for the followings :
 - Commands a provided via JNI calls (no file involved)
-- Allows to check the behaviour of the SoC durring the simulation itself (lock-step)
+- Allows to check the behavior of the SoC during the simulation itself (lock-step)

 # ASCII frontend